-Sharing ideas about how to research and preserve petroleum history.
+Forums for sharing information and ideas about artifact research and preserving petroleum history.

 Thanks to its links to research sources and updated editorial content, this American Oil & Gas Historical Society (AOGHS) website educates thousands of people about U.S. petroleum history.
 When contacted about oil and gas related family heirlooms, the society has helped locate suitable museum collections for preserving these unique histories (see Oil Families for more information about adding family petroleum heritage to collections and contacting Oil Museum curators).

-But there are many more oil and gas industry stories to share.
-For 2020, AOGHS will be establishing several forums for visitors to exchange information, comments, and suggestions.
-Here are a few examples:
+There are many oil and gas industry stories to share.
+Relating to inquiries, AOGHS has established several forums/comment posts for visitors to exchange information, comments, and suggestions.
+Here are some of the latest examples:

-Historic Tanker Memorabilia – “My father spent his working life with Lone Star Gas, he is gone many years now I am getting on.
+First Propane Tanker Memorabilia – “My father spent his working life with Lone Star Gas, he is gone many years now I am getting on.
 Going through a few of his things.
 A little book made up that he received when he and my mother attended the commissioning of the Natalie O. Warren Propane Tanker.
 I am wondering if it is of any value to anyone.
-Or any museum.” – Bill
+Or any museum.” – CONTACT AOGHS

 Live elephant advertising, Skelly Oil – “My grandfather owned a Skelly service station in Sidney, Iowa in the 1930s and 1940s.
 I have a photo of him with an elephant in front of the station.
 I recall reading somewhere that Skelly had this elephant touring from station to station as an advertising stunt.
-Does anyone have any more history on the live elephant tour for Skelly Oil?
-I’d love to find out more.” – Thanks, Jeff
+Does anyone have any more history on the live elephant tour for Skelly Oil…?
+COMMENTS